How Writer’s Block Sneaks Up on You While Working on Your Dissertation

 You may already know that your Dissertation suffers from writer’s block, or perhaps you think that you are immune to it.

-Most writers I know (in person or through their writing) have experienced writer’s block.
+Most writers I know have experienced writer’s block.
 Here are just two quotes from very prolific writers:

 ”A writer is somebody for whom writing is more difficult than it is for other people.” -Thomas Mann